-Courses in Geography survey the evolution of the world's existing regions, coupled with study of such geopolitical patterns and processes as the causes and consequences of the disintegration of empires, geostrategic theories and regions, the spacial patterns and import of refugee migration, nationalism and religious fundamentalism, population North/South relations, resource development and the consequences of natural ecological exploitation.
+The Department of Politics and Economics also provides courses in Geography.
+Courses in Geography survey the evolution of the world's existing regions, coupled with study of such geopolitical patterns and processes as the causes and consequences of the disintegration of empires, geostrategic theories and regions, the spacial patterns and import of migration, nationalism refugee and religious fundamentalism, population growth, North/South relations, resource development and the ecological consequences of natural resource exploitation.
 One or more talks are organized annually in the "Distinguished Speakers Series in Political Geography," which provides a venue for noted political geographers and other scholars to speak to College audiences on issues of current geopolitical relevance.
 Seminar courses are also offered in the historical and contemporary urban-economic and cultural geography of North America, geopolitical aspects of international law and maritime boundaries.
 As in politics courses, a directed reading course is available for advanced students interested in undertaking a more intensive study of selected issues in political, cultural, historical or urban-economic geography.